 False!
 Saying they are the same is like saying lemons and oranges are one and the same.
 Although hemp and marijuana are from the same plant family, they showcase differences in their function and methods of cultivation.
 Marijuana is commonly associated with ceiling levels of THC, which is responsible for its psychoactive properties.
 It is used for recreational as well as medicinal purposes.

-Hemp on the other hand, pales in comparison to the quantity of THC in it.
-It however boasts of a high level of CBD in it.
+Hemp, on the other hand, pales in comparison to the quantity of THC in it.
+It however boasts of a high level of CBD.
 Hemp has its use in clothing, skin products among others!